Resources and Training

 Venue: Ideas Visualization Lounge (RLLC)

-Moderators: Leah Hamilton and Cari Merkley, Research Development Officers (ORSCE)
+Moderators: Leah Hamilton and Cari Merkley (ORSCE RDOs)

-Dr. Tim Haney - Directory, Centre for Community Disaster Research (CCDR), MRU
+Dr. Tim Haney - Director, Centre for Community Disaster Research (CCDR), MRU

 Questions?
 Please contact Cari Merkley at firstname.lastname@example.org or (403) 440-5068